Student Parking Permit Classification

 Use of all lots is restricted to properly registered vehicles.
 Violators will be issued city of Buffalo parking summonses.
 Once issued, these summonses cannot be voided by the Department of Public Safety.
 All business must be conducted with the City of Buffalo Parking Violations Bureau.
 Parking on the city street is regulated by the City of Buffalo Police and Parking Violations Bureau.

 Illegally-parked vehicles, those creating a hazard and abandoned vehicles are subject to towing and impoundment at the owner’s expense.
 Canisius University shall be exempt from any and all liability for any damage to the vehicle.

 People who drive vehicles on campus are subject at all times to the motor vehicle laws of the state of New York and, where applicable, to the ordinances of the city of Buffalo.

 All persons are required to obey posted speed limits, traffic control devices and posted parking requirements at all times.

 A full stop at all stop signs is required.
 Pedestrians have the right of way.
 Motor vehicles may not be operated on any sidewalk, courtyard or green space.
 Public Safety Officers and City of Buffalo Police are empowered to enforce ordinances and laws pertaining to traffic regulations.

-The operation of a motor vehicle on the campus of Canisius College is a privilege granted by this institution.
+The operation of a motor vehicle on the campus of Canisius University is a privilege granted by this institution.
 Serious or excessive traffic violations may result in the loss of this privilege.